Pretour to Jåhkamåhke/Jokkmokk

 Registrations are open

 The registration form for the 2026 bike tour is live!
-Please register to help us estimate the number of participants and to let us know of any needs regarding the tour before it starts :) Here are some community tools that you may find useful as ecotopia 2026 participant: Money sharing: Please read the money sharing page and decide if you want to request or contribute travel money, or neither.
-Feel free to make an (anonymous if wanted) note about it here: https://pad.rankenste.in/p/moneytopia2026, which can help others decide.
-Getting to the tour: See the how to get there page on…
+Please register to help us estimate the number of participants and to let us know of any needs regarding the tour before it starts :) Register here Here are some community tools that you may find useful as ecotopia 2026 participant: Signal group: We organize before and during the tour in part via signal.
+If you register we can add you to the group for this year, where you also get access to some of the other community tools.
+Money sharing: Please read the money sharing page and decide if…

 Continue reading